Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Analytical description

-Assuming the laser is linearly polarized in the $x$-axis, then the saddle point canonical momentum is apparently along the $x$-axis as well.
-By combining the saddle point method with Eq. (\ref{eq:time-dependent dipole moment1}), it can be simplified to a one-dimensional form:
+Assuming that the laser is linearly polarized along the $x$-axis, the saddle point canonical momentum is along the $x$-axis as well.
+With the saddle point method, Eq. (\ref{eq:time-dependent dipole moment1}) can be simplified to a one-dimensional form:

-The factor $\xi(\tau)=[\pi/(\epsilon'+i\tau/2)]^{\frac{3}{2}}$ arises from the Gaussian integration around the saddle points, where $\epsilon'$ is an infinitesimal quantity used to prevent numerical singularities. $\xi(\tau)$ accurately describes the spread of the electronic wave packet.
-Therefore, the Fourier transform of ${D}_{x}(t)$ has the form specified in reference {\cite{Le_2016}}
+The factor $\xi(\tau)=[\pi/(\epsilon'+i\tau/2)]^{\frac{3}{2}}$ arises from the Gaussian integration around the saddle points, where $\epsilon'$ is an infinitesimal quantity used to prevent numerical singularities. $\xi(\tau)$ is associated with the spread of the electronic wave packet.
+Then the Fourier transform of ${D}_{x}(t)$ has the form {\cite{Le_2016}}

-In the equation above, the exponential term $\Theta(p_s, t, t')$ has the following form:
+In the above equation, the exponential term $\Theta(p_s, t, t')$ has the following form:

 Here, $\Omega$ represents the photon energy of the HHG, which can be expressed as the sum of the kinetic energy of returned electron and the binding energy of the target atom.
 Similarly, using Eq. (\ref{eq:saddle point equationa1}), one can derive the other two saddle point equations from $\Theta$ with respect to $t'$ and $t$: